Hey, no judgement here. Us writers are the worst for dipping in and out of creative spells.

 When you’re feeling uninspired or unsure about where to go next, check in with your network.

-If you’re lucky enough to have a mentor, they’re perfect people to help get things back on track.
+If you’re lucky enough to have a mentor, they’re the perfect people to help get things back on track.

 4. Pick Up A Book